Depo Provera Lawsuit Settlements

 Depo-Provera’s journey to approval as a contraceptive involved decades of regulatory challenges and controversy.
 Initially developed by Upjohn (now part of Pfizer) in the 1950s, Depo-Provera—depot medroxyprogesterone acetate (DMPA)—was intended as an injectable treatment for endometrial and renal cancers.

-Its contraceptive potential became evident due to its use of a high-dose synthetic hormone (progestin) that effectively suppresses ovulation for extended periods.
-In 1967, Upjohn submitted an application to the FDA to market Depo-Provera as a contraceptive.
-However, the FDA, foreshadowing this new brain tumor litigation, rejected the application because of concerns over potential cancer risks.
-Upjohn persisted, submitting two additional applications in 1978 and 1983, both of which were again rejected due to similar safety concerns.
+Depo-Provera’s effectiveness as a contraceptive stems from its use of a high-dose synthetic hormone (progestin) that suppresses ovulation for extended periods.
+In 1967, Upjohn applied to the FDA to market the drug as a contraceptive, but the FDA rejected the application, citing concerns about potential cancer risks—a decision that foreshadowed the current brain tumor litigation.
+Undeterred, Upjohn submitted two additional applications in 1978 and 1983, both of which were also rejected due to ongoing safety concerns.

-While awaiting FDA approval in the United States, Upjohn successfully marketed Depo-Provera as a contraceptive internationally, securing approval in France as early as 1969.
-Meanwhile, the U.S. debate intensified as more data on its long-term effects emerged.
-After extensive studies, and amid growing global acceptance of the drug, the FDA eventually approved Depo-Provera as a contraceptive in 1992.
+Before receiving FDA approval in the United States, Upjohn successfully introduced Depo Provera as a contraceptive in international markets, gaining approval in France as early as 1969.
+In the U.S., the drug sparked intense debate as data on its long-term effects continued to surface.
+After years of additional studies and increasing global acceptance, the FDA approved Depo Provera as a contraceptive in 1992.

 Controversy persisted, especially around potential links to bone density loss and increased risks of certain cancers and neurological conditions, such as meningiomas.
 Upjohn merged with Swedish company Pharmacia in 1995, and Pfizer ultimately acquired Pharmacia & Upjohn in 2002, inheriting the regulatory responsibilities and liabilities associated with Depo-Provera.